filip94grf/Fundamental-period-of-RC-frames-prediction-ANN-GA-models-GD-SGD-ADAM-LM-BRA/README.md

 !!!To run K-fold cross-validation technique you must specify number K!!!

+!!!Files related to implementation of Genetic Algorithm are "AiC_GA_multiobjective_INFILLED" and "AiC_GA_nonlinear_constraints_INFILLED" (they must be active at the same time)

 Cite the article: Đorđević, F. and Marinković, M. (2023), “Advanced ANN Regularization-Based Algorithm for Prediction of the Fundamental Period of Masonry Infilled RC Frames”, Advances in Computers, Elsevier.